your-tools/rusync/README.md

   * Older than the source
   * Or size is different

-# Missing

-There are *tons* of stuff in `rsync` we don't implement.
+# State of the project

-But for me, the goal was to learn more about Rust and I've learned plenty of things already.
+I consider this project *done* - I don't intend on adding new features.
+The goal was to learn more about Rust and I've learned plenty of things already.
+If there's a feature present in `rsync` that is not available in `rusync`, just use `rsync`  - or try and implement the feature yourself, I'll be happy to review and merge your changes :)

-The big missing feature is an option to delete extraneous files.
-Maybe I'll start working on it one day.

-Some people have asked for transfer over `ssh`.
-Not sure if that can be easily done.
-Maybe try using `rusync` normally on top of `sshfs`?

-For the rest, well, patches are welcome!